-Iowa's human trafficking statute expressly applies to buyers.
+Iowa Code § 710A.2(4) states, "A person who knowingly engages in human trafficking by soliciting services or benefiting from the services of a victim . . . if the victim is under the age of eighteen . . . is guilty of a class 'C' felony."
 Iowa Code § 710A.1(4)(b) defines "human trafficking to include, "knowingly purchasing or attempting to purchase services involving commercial sexual activity from a victim or another person engaged in human trafficking."

-La.
+Pursuant to La.
 Stat.
-Ann. \$14:46.3(A)(1) (Trafficking of children for sexual purposes) states in part, "It shall be unlawful: (1) For any person to knowingly recruit, harbor, transport, provide, sell, purchase, obtain, or maintain the use of a person under the age of eighteen years for the purpose of engaging in commercial sexual activity."
+Ann. \$14:46.3(A)(1) (Trafficking of children for sexual purposes), "It shall be unlawful: (1) For any person to knowingly recruit, harbor, transport, provide, sell, purchase, obtain, or maintain the use of a person under the age of eighteen years for the purpose of engaging in commercial sexual activity."